Economics Department Representative: Sharon Harrison

 - ***

 MATH UN2030 ORDINARY DIFFERENTIAL EQUATIONS is an approved Mathematics elective.
-Also approved is MATH UN3951 Undergraduate Seminars in Mathematics I.
+Also approved is MATH UN3951 UNDERGRADUATE SEMINARS I.

 Students must obtain approval from each department representative before selecting electives.
 In exceptional cases, these may be from related fields; other courses can be taken with prior approval.